Skip to main content

 Learning to Love Ourselves in a Busy World

 As humans, we all expect others to love us, take care of us, motivate us, and stand by us during difficult times.
 There’s nothing wrong with these expectations—they are natural human needs.
 But let’s also accept the truth: times are changing.
 People are not only hooked to their devices but are also fighting their own battles—both personally and professionally.
-In such times, we must realize that while we are not alone, we also cannot be everything for everyone.
+In such times, we must realise that people might not be available to us, and we also might not be available to others, as each one of us has our battles to fight.

 This idea might be uncomfortable to digest, but as the saying goes, truth is often bitter.
 Does that make us selfish?
 No, not at all.
 We do want to be there for others, but our own struggles and limitations don’t always allow us to show up when someone needs us.